ESTATE PLANNING NEWS & ARTICLES

-For many parents, this may be a worrisome reality, especially if they are going out of state for school or on a graduation trip abroad.
+For many parents, this may be a worrisome reality, especially if they are traveling for Spring Break, going out of state for school or on a graduation trip abroad this Summer.
 Many teens are immature or uniformed when it comes to making major medical and financial decisions.
 They may also lack the discipline necessary for credit cards and responsible spending.

 So, what is a parent to do?
 The good news is that at 18, they probably don’t have much of an estate yet, so their estate plan would probably include a financial power of attorney, a health care power of attorney, and living will.
 And the great news is, these documents don’t require much “planning” and therefore are relatively inexpensive.
 Here is more information on each type of document: